IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 The DHCP and LLDP mechanisms are not signed, but are asserted by the device.
 A firmware update may update what MUD URL is emitted.
-Sufficiently well targeted malware could also change the MUD URL.
+Sufficiently well targeted malware would also be able to change the MUD URL that is emitted.

 The QRcode mechanism is usually done via paper/stickers, and is typically not under the control of the device itself at all.
 However, being applied by a human and not easily changed, a MUD URL obtained in this fashion is likely trustworthy.